aoshimash/urlmap/docs/ARCHITECTURE.md

 ## 🏗 Overview

-crawld is a concurrent web crawler designed for discovering and extracting links from websites.
+urlmap is a concurrent web crawler designed for discovering and extracting links from websites.
 It follows a modular architecture with clear separation of concerns, enabling maintainability, testability, and extensibility.

 ### Key Design Principles